What is a Limited Partnership for a Business?

 What are Some Examples of Limited Partnerships?

 LP's are often used for professional firms in which the professionals want to turn over management of the partnership to the general partner.
+Real estate investors also might use a limited partnership.

 Another common use of a limited partnership is in a family business - called a family limited partnership.
 Joshua Kennon, Beginning Investing Expert, says that families often pool their money, designate a general partner, and watch their investments (hopefully) grow.